PingOne Advanced Identity Cloud

 Signing keys and certificates

-By default, Identity Cloud generates a set of secret labels in each Identity Cloud realm.
-Each secret label corresponds to functionality in Identity Cloud that requires a signing key or certificate.
+By default, Advanced Identity Cloud generates a set of secret labels in each Advanced Identity Cloud realm.
+Each secret label corresponds to functionality in Advanced Identity Cloud that requires a signing key or certificate.
 For a full list of secret labels, refer to Secret labels.

-For more information, see Use ESVs for signing and encryption keys.
+For more information, refer to Use ESVs for signing and encryption keys.

 Trust relationships with SAML 2.0 providers

-You can add a CA’s public certificate to your Identity Cloud configuration by submitting a ticket to ForgeRock Support.
+You can add a CA’s public certificate to your Advanced Identity Cloud configuration by submitting a ticket to Backstage Support.

 Encrypted data at rest

-In Identity Cloud, your tenant includes a unique data encryption key.
-All Identity Cloud data that’s stored at rest is encrypted with this key.
+In Advanced Identity Cloud, your tenant includes a unique data encryption key.
+All Advanced Identity Cloud data that’s stored at rest is encrypted with this key.

-You cannot use your own encryption key to encrypt Identity Cloud data.
+You cannot use your own encryption key to encrypt Advanced Identity Cloud data.

 Copyright © 2010-2024 ForgeRock, all rights reserved.